sara-bouchenak/TITANIA/README.md

 ---

-## Reproductibility testing
+## Reproducibility testing

-In this section, you can test the reproductibility of our experiments.
+In this section, you can test the reproducibility of our experiments.
-We first provide a basic run to test the functionning of the TITANIA framework, then propose to reproduce part of a graph of the paper, and we finally explain how you could reproduce all results.
+We first provide a basic run to test the functioning of the TITANIA framework, then propose to reproduce part of a graph of the paper, and we finally explain how you could reproduce all results.
 Note that all experiments are run on machines equipped with two Intel Xeon Gold 6130 CPUs (16 cores each) and 192 GB of RAM.
-Please do not use GPU for reproductibility testing.
+Please do not use GPU for reproducibility testing.

 ### 1. Basic run (2 minutes human time, 7 minutes CPU time)